 Full Spectrum vs. Broad Spectrum: Know Your CBD

 People often talk about how much they love CBD.
 If you’re looking to try CBD for the first time, you’re probably beginning to realize that no one is very specific.
-With so many different forms of CBD, and each form comes in an isolate or a spectrum – where do you even begin?
+With so many different forms of CBD, each form comes in an isolate or a CBD spectrum – where do you even begin?

 What Are CBD Spectrums?

-CBD oil can either be full-spectrum, broad-spectrum, or CBD isolate.
+CBD oil can be full-spectrum, broad-spectrum, or CBD isolate.
 The spectrums refer to what cannabinoids the CBD product does or doesn’t contain.

 In many cases, CBD products contain far more than just CBD.
-Unless you’re buying a CBD isolate (pure CBD, free of flavonoids, terpenes, and cannabinoids), you’re getting a wealth of other cannabinoids in conjunction with your CBD.
+Unless you’re buying a CBD isolate product (pure CBD, free of flavonoids, terpenes, and cannabinoids), you’re getting a wealth of other cannabinoids in conjunction with your CBD.

 How Many Cannabinoids Are There?

 There are over 100 recognized cannabinoids.
 Some of them exist in amounts so small that it’s unlikely that they have any impact or benefits.
 In fact, only a handful of cannabinoids have been extensively studied for their safety and potential benefits.

 CBD and THC (tetrahydrocannabinol) are two of the most abundant and well-known cannabinoids, but minor cannabinoids like CBG, CBC, and CBN can also be useful.

 Cannabinoids work with your endocannabinoid system (ECS), a massive network of receptors throughout your brain and body.
 Each cannabinoid uniquely interacts with the ECS to produce different benefits.